-A student is considered to be enrolled until he or she completes drop/withdrawal procedures.
+A student is enrolled until he or she completes drop/withdrawal procedures.
 Necessary forms must be obtained from the Office of the Registrar.
 All refunds will be based on the date these drop/withdrawal forms are completed and returned to the Office of the Registrar.
-Tuition and room refunds are based on the period of time a student is enrolled in a course, expressed as a percentage of the total length of the course schedule.
+Tuition and room refunds are based on the period a student is enrolled in a course, expressed as a percentage of the total length of the course schedule.
 Board charges will be refunded on a pro rata basis.